 So, while the believer is using their spiritual gift of service, they are undoing it all by making people feel badly for just being in the same room.

 Where is Jesus in all of this?
 He is patiently working in a believer’s life to bring them back to the right place.
+(Job 23:10)

-Jesus loved Martha and her family as dear friends.
-His love for her is revealed in how He addresses Martha in her weakness.
-41 Jesus answered her, “Martha, Martha, you are anxious and troubled about many things,
+Jesus’ love for her is revealed in how He addresses Martha in her weakness.

 Can’t you just picture Jesus, with a warmth in His voice and a desire for her to let the worries and trivialities of life just go?